kanadgupta/glitch-sync/README.md

 ### `path`

 **Optional** A relative path to a specific folder to import.
-If not passed, it will just import the entirety of the GitHub repository.
+If not passed, it will import the entirety of the GitHub repository.

 ### `repo`